| Program start date | Application deadline |

 Entry Requirements

-To be eligible for the Social Work BA (Hons) course, applicants must meet the following requirements:
+To be eligible for the Social Work BA (Hons) course, students must meet certain entry requirements.
+These include:

-- UK: 104-120 UCAS points, with a typical offer of BBB at A level or DDM at BTEC.
+- UK students: 104-120 UCAS points, with a typical offer of BBB at A level or DDM at BTEC.

 Fees and Funding

-The tuition fees for the Social Work BA (Hons) course are as follows:
+The tuition fees for the Social Work BA (Hons) course are: